princeappiah181/outbreak-severity-mlops/README.md

 severity or low severity.<br>
-The goal is to demonstrate how machine learning can support early warning systems for public health by automatically analyzing outbreak reports and identifying events that may require urgent attention.The system processes outbreak text, extracts epidemiological indicators such as reported cases and deaths, and combines them with natural language features to generate a severity prediction.
+The goal is to demonstrate how machine learning can support early warning systems for public health by automatically analyzing outbreak reports and identifying events that may require urgent attention.The system processes outbreak text, extracts epidemiological indicators such as reported cases and deaths, and combines them with natural language features to generate a severity prediction.<br>
 This repository also demonstrates the full machine learning lifecycle, including data processing, model training, explainability, and deployment as a production API.

 ## Motivation
 Disease outbreak reports contain valuable information for public health monitoring, but manual analysis does not scale when reports are collected from multiple sources.
-This project explores how machine learning can assist with:\
+This project explores how machine learning can assist with:<br>
-identifying severe outbreaks quickly prioritizing public health response supporting decision-makers with interpretable predictions The system is intended as a decision support tool, not a replacement for epidemiological expertise.
+identifying severe outbreaks quickly<br>
+prioritizing public health response<br>
+supporting decision-makers with interpretable predictions<br>
+The system is intended as a decision support tool, not a replacement for epidemiological expertise.

 ## Dataset
 The dataset consists of World Health Organization Disease Outbreak News (DON) reports.
-The reports were collected through web scraping and contain information about: outbreak description case counts death counts geographic regions public health response
+The reports were collected through web scraping and contain information about:<br>
+outbreak description<br>
+case counts<br>
+death counts<br>
+geographic regions<br>
+public health response

 Each report is labeled as high severity or low severity based on epidemiological indicators such as reported deaths, case counts, and